franconepippone/clicker_program/README.md

 *An Italian version of this document is avaliable [here](docs/README_it.md).*

-A software (auto-clicker / click automation tool) for automating mouse cursor operations, entirely controlled using a graphical user interface.
+A software (mouse emulator-automation tool) for automating mouse tasks via a custom scripting language, entirely contained within a minimal GUI IDE.

 ---